MyParcelCOM/json-schema-form-builder/README.md

 This package includes the following functionalities:

-1. Constructing forms and rendering them as a JSON Schema.
+1. Constructing forms and rendering them as `JSON Schema`.
 2. Creating simple fields such as `text`, `number` and `checkbox`.
 3. Creating choice fields such as `select`, `radio` and `multi-select`.
 4. Grouping form fields (`group` element).